 For the first time in its 50 year history, the Polk Museum of Art partnered with an accomplished Florida artist to produce an on-site, large-scale interior mural.
 Florida artist Ruben Ubiera designed and created a unique mural measuring 16’ x 24’ directly onto one of the Museum’s most prominent walls.
-The Museum will remain on view through the end of the year.
 This is the Museum's first on-site mural project and Ubiera's first major museum commission.

 About the Artist

 Given its history of support for accomplished Florida artists, the Polk Museum of Art has chosen to work with Miami artist Ruben Ubiera.
 A native of the Dominican Republic, Ubiera moved with his family to the Bronx, NY, where he was influenced by the city’s gritty street graffiti.
 Now working in Miami’s Wynwood Art District, Ubiera contributes to the area’s recent nomination as a capital for sophisticated public street art.
 Inspired by man’s relationship with the urban environment, Ubiera combines concept and technique with narrative and an old-school essence of graffiti.
 This new style of street art is often referred to as Postgraffism, or according to Ubiera “urban-pop.”
 His murals embody a new spirit of urban aesthetic, distanced from the old perceptions of unrefined graffiti.
 He considers himself one of the “neo-illustrators and designers who are experimenting with new media, but have been influenced by graffiti . . .”
 He has certainly distinguished himself as belonging to a new generation of street artists.
 You can learn more about Ruben Ubiera at his website, http://www.urbanpopsoul.com.